echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/copper.md

 Copper (Cu) is an essential trace element.
 Its main function is as component of redox enzymes (oxidases in the reduction of molecular oxygen).

 ## Absorption
-Only
+Around 50% of copper intake is absrbed.
+The absorption decreases proportionally to the intake increase.
+After absorption, 66% is accumulated in the skeleton and muscles.
+The liver is the one that maintains normal plasma copper levels.
 Copper absorption requires:.
-Copper absorption is impaired by: vitamin C, zinc, excess molybdenum.
+Copper absorption is impaired by: vitamin C, zinc, iron, molybdenum.

 ## Functions
 	• Antioxidant Protection